edake1/ECE-4160-Dake.github.io/README.md

 This lab was divided into two parts.
 The first part of the lab was meant to help us familiarize ourselves with the Arduino IDE ad the Artemis board.
 The second part of the lab had to do with establishing communication between your computer and teh Artemis board through bluetooth.

-## PARTS REQUIRED
+<b>PARTS REQUIRED</b>
 - 1 x SparkFun RedBoard Artemis Nano
 - 1 x USB C-to-C or A-to-C cable

 ## PART 1
-The objective of part 1 is to setup and become familiar with the Arduino IDE and the Artemis board.
+In Part 1, we aimed to set up and familiarize ourselves with the Arduino IDE and the Artemis board.

-To get started, we installed the Arduino IDE.
-I already had a previous installation so I just updated it.
-Since we would be using the SparkFun RedBoard Artemis Nano board for the class, we needed to install board support packages within the Arduino IDE.
-For our board, we installed the <b>SparkFun Apollo3 Arduino Core</b> by using the Additional Board Manager URL feature in the Arduino IDE (This process was quite straightforward).
-Then, we proceeded to install the latest version of the SparkFun Apollo3 board package using the board manager tool in the IDE.
+First, we installed the Arduino IDE, updating it if necessary.
+Then, we ensured compatibility with the SparkFun RedBoard Artemis Nano board by installing the <em>SparkFun Apollo3 Arduino Core</em> via the Additional Board Manager URL feature in the IDE.
+Following this, we installed the latest version of the SparkFun Apollo3 board package using the IDE's board manager tool.

-After the SparkFun Artemis board definitions had been installed, I proceeded to select the "RedBoard Artemis Nano" in the list of SparkFun Apollo3 boards.
+With the SparkFun Artemis board definitions in place, we selected "RedBoard Artemis Nano" from the list of SparkFun Apollo3 boards.
+This completed our setup.

-Now, the right SparkFun Arduino Core and board packages have been installed, so we proceeded to test the board with some simple projects.
+We then proceeded to test the board with simple projects.

 ### Blink It Up!
 This example was more like a proof of concept as its implementation is very simple and can be immediately verified on the board.
 I hooked up the Artemis board to my computer via the  USB C-to-C cable and loaded the "Blink" project in the Built-in Examples section in the Arduino IDE onto the board.

 #### Implementation
-The code implementation for "Blink" involves setting the board's built-in LED pin to 'HIGH" and "LOW" with a delay of 1000 between them.
-Since this code is implemented in the void loop, the process repeats and we see the built-in LED blinking.
+The "Blink" code toggles the board's built-in LED pin between 'HIGH' and 'LOW' states with a 1000ms (1 second) delay, creating a blinking effect.
+Implemented in the void loop, this process repeats indefinitely, resulting in the LED blinking continuously.

-After loading the "Blink" project, I first verified (hit the verify button) the code to ensure that it correctly compiles, then I hit the upload button to load the code onto the Artemis board.
-After loading is done, the LED (the light is blue in color) starts blinking.
-See below.
+To execute the "Blink" project, I first verified the code to ensure proper compilation and then uploaded it onto the Artemis board.
+Upon completion of the upload process, the blue LED begins blinking as intended.

 PIC